adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/accordion/v1/accordion/README.md

     ELEMENT cmp-accordion__shortdescription
     ELEMENT cmp-accordion__longdescription
 ```
+### Note
+By placing the class names `cmp-accordion__label` and `cmp-accordion__questionmark` within the `cmp-accordion__label-container` class, you create a logical grouping of the label and question mark elements.
+This approach simplifies the process of maintaining a consistent styling for both elements.

 ## JavaScript Data Attribute Bindings
 The following attributes must be added for the initialization of the accordion component in the form view: